phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

 	free(foo);
 	free(bar);
 	free(foobar);
-	}

-That tiny code should not be part of MINIT() as it does nothing useful and writes to *stderr*, which could not be a very cool thing to do so far.
-But let's assume, can you spot the problem?
+Can you spot the problem?

 Let's ask valgrind::